Categories

 By Linda Armstrong

 “Purlie Victorious: A Non-Confederate Romp Through the Cotton Patch” has withstood the test of time and stands as evidence of the genius of the late great Ossie Davis, but it is also so much more than that.
 When I heard that this play was returning to Broadway after 62 years I was absolutely thrilled!
-It will begin performances on Thursday, September 7, 2023, and officially open on Wednesday, September 27, 2023, at the Music Box Theatre.
+It began performances on Thursday, September 7, 2023, and officially opened on Wednesday, September 27, 2023, at the Music Box Theatre.
+The production was later extended through February 4, 2024!
 Talk about a legacy and a play with a timeless message.

 Ossie Davis is regarded as an incredible person who left a great legacy as an actor, playwright, and activist.
 His play contains a timeless message about Black love, pride, identity and the Black person’s indomitable spirit that allows them to fight for their rights.
 “Purlie Victorious: A Non-Confederate Romp Through the Cotton Patch” shares the story of Purlie Victorious Judson, a Black Preacher fighting segregation and trying to save his church.
 When Davis first debuted this play at the Cort Theatre—now the James Earl Jones Theatre—on September 28, 1961, the Civil Rights Movement was in full swing.
 Blacks had few opportunities to be on stage, let alone Broadway stages and Black roles on stage were not something that promoted Black pride.
 With this play Davis offered an incredible solution to so many issues of the time.
 He used this play to not only tell an African American story that fought against segregation, but to encourage Black people to love themselves—take pride in their physical appearance—and he created this play to give Black actors much needed jobs and establish their names in the industry.